Getting Found in Local Searches: A Google Business Profile Guide for Architecture Firms

 • If not, create it by entering your business name

 Important: Use your exact business name.
-If your firm’s name is “THD Architects,” list it exactly as that.
-Don’t add extra keywords like “THD Architects – Architect in Manhattan,” as this can get your profile suspended.
+If your firm’s name is “THD Architects,” write it exactly as that when creating your profile.
+Do not add extra keywords that aren’t part of your business name, like “THD Architects – Architect in Manhattan.”
+This can get your profile suspended, and you’ll need to go through an appeals process to get it live again.

 Step 3: Choose Your Business Type